saatvik-dev/with-whatsapp/NETLIFY_DEPLOYMENT_GUIDE.md

 # M-Kite Kitchen Netlify Deployment Guide

 This guide will help you deploy your M-Kite Kitchen application to Netlify.
-Both the frontend and backend will be hosted on Netlify.
+Both the frontend and backend will be hosted on Netlify using the serverless functions approach.

 ## Architecture Overview

-- **Frontend**: React (Vite)
+- **Frontend**: React (Vite) - hosted on Netlify
-- **Backend**: Netlify Functions
+- **Backend API**: Netlify Functions - serverless functions hosted on Netlify
 - **Database**: PostgreSQL (external provider required)

 ## Prerequisites

-1. A Netlify account
+1. A Netlify account (sign up at [netlify.com](https://netlify.com))
 2. A PostgreSQL database (from providers like Neon, Supabase, or Render)
 3. Your code pushed to a Git repository (GitHub, GitLab, or Bitbucket)